YellowJacketLinux/lfs-buildscripts/TLS-README.md

 is always there.

 On YJL, `/usr/bin/openssl` *might* exist but may not be present.
-When it is present, it *might* be a symbolic link to `/usr/bin/openssl` or it *might* be the binary built from OpenSSL.
+When it is present, it *might* be a symbolic link to `/usr/bin/libressl` or it *might* be the binary built from the unforked modern OpenSSL source.
+The user has choice.

 Scripts that ordinarily call the `openssl` binary should call the `libressl` binary instead and should not use features of OpenSSL newer than what was